chtompki/aws-nyc-summit-notes-2016/ECSAndDocker/README.md

 * Other junk
 * Load balancer isn't as good in the ELB land.
 * Different endpoint for adding things in the cluster.
+* Canary deployments.
+This is difficult in ECS.
+Hm...that is curious.
+Rollback is fairly easy.
+* They don't want to run stateful services in Docker.